Let's come into our advanced standing hamstring stretch. You're going to use a chair for your props on this one.

 Standing firmly on your left leg, make sure your hips are balanced and you're not poring your weight to one side or the other.

 We'll raise our right foot up onto the base of the chair.
 We're going to flex our toes and keep our leg engaged to protect our knee.
 Inhale to lengthen your spine, and as you exhale fold forward over your right leg.
-If you need a little added balance, you can place your hand on the back of your chair or keep them at your hips, but try to avoid pressing into your knee to cause injury.
+If you need a little added balance, you can place your hand on the back of your chair or keep them at your hips, but try and avoid pressing into your knee to cause injury.

 We'll inhale to gently come out of this and switch our legs out here.